wangyang325/Intercom/README.md

     4. One record (Normal).

     5. Two or more records (Normal).

+       5.1 No hit
+       5.2 One hit
+       5.3 all hits
+       5.4 partial hits

     6. Performance test (Did not do it for the time reason).